pilotofsky/python/README.md

 # python
-Collection of Python scripts useful for various tasks.

 This Python script is designed to convert a log file in Common Log Format (CLF) to a CSV (Comma-Separated Values) file for easier analysis and manipulation of the data.
 Here's an overview of what the script does:

 **File Paths:**